Gotterup Survives a Sunday Bloodbath at the John Deere Classic

 via @ForePlayPod

-Kohles, tied for the lead on the 72nd hole, watched his approach find the water.
+Kohles, tied for the lead standing on 18, watched his ball find the water instead of the green.

 via @ForePlayPod

-Gotterup broke down the win in his on-course interview with his brother standing by as caddie.
+Gotterup celebrated the win in his post-round interview with his brother standing right there as his caddie.

 via @ForePlayPod